Tony Hawk's Pro Skater 2: Development

-On September 24, 1999, Neversoft released a hiring notice for new programmers and designers, through which it revealed plans to develop a sequel to its then-latest release Tony Hawk's Pro Skater.
-The following week on October 4, Activision confirmed its acquisition of Neversoft.
+By September 1999, Neversoft began to hire new programmers and designers for a sequel to its then-latest release Tony Hawk's Pro Skater.
+On October 4, Activision confirmed its acquisition of Neversoft.
 In April 2000, Activision began development of Tony Hawk's Pro Skater 2 for the Nintendo 64, Game Boy Color, PlayStation, Dreamcast and PC platforms.
 The game made its first public appearance at the 2000 Electronic Entertainment Expo as a non-playable demonstration.
 A playable demonstration was subsequently integrated into the Jampack Summer 2K compilation CD released by PlayStation Underground.
-The game's soundtrack lineup was unveiled on July 28, 2000.
+The game's soundtrack lineup was unveiled on July 28 of the same year.

 The game engine of Tony Hawk's Pro Skater 2 is an enhanced version of that of its predecessor, which in turn used a modified version of the engine used in Neversoft's earlier title Apocalypse.
 Pro Skater 2 is the first installment in the series to feature a level editor, character customization and manuals; the latter was intended to be included in the previous game, but was not implemented due to time constraints.

 On September 19, 2000, Tony Hawk's Pro Skater 2 made its premiere the day before its wide release at the Best Buy in West Los Angeles.
 The event was attended by the game's namesake Tony Hawk, who personally autographed copies of the game, and KROQ-FM disc jockey Jed the Fish, who played with guests competing for a variety of prizes.
 In order to give the Nintendo 64 version of the original Pro Skater more time to sell, Activision delayed the release of Pro Skater 2's Nintendo 64 port to late-2001.
 In October 2001, Activision acquired Treyarch preceding the release of Tony Hawk's Pro Skater 2x.